Case study

 Most of the build does not belong in a product case study.
 One diagnostic does, because it changed how I think about retrieval over regulated text.

-The insight: a regulated corpus has already told you which rules relate to which, in the prose, through its own cross-references.
+That pointed at a broader principle, one that holds between pages as well as inside them: a regulated corpus has already told you which rules relate to which, in the prose, through its own cross-references.
 An HMRC author writing about company cars links to the page on fuel benefit because they know the two interact.
 Following those author-written links at retrieval time is a stronger signal than any general-purpose reranker that has never seen the corpus, because it is the domain expert’s own map of the territory.
 Teaching the system to walk that map turned a class of failures into successes.
-The transferable claim is narrow and I want to keep it honest: this works for any corpus whose authors maintain explicit cross-references, which covers most legal, regulatory, and academic text.
-It does nothing for a pile of unstructured documents.
+The transferable claim is narrow, and the honest version is narrower still: this helps wherever a corpus’s authors maintain explicit cross-references, which covers most legal, regulatory, and academic text, but the method is only as complete as that linking.
+Even HMRC’s manual, with over nine thousand cross-references, has governing pages the authors never linked from the topical pages that need them, and there the walk cannot help: it inherits the corpus’s own blind spots.
+Author cross-references are a strong signal where they exist, not a guarantee of coverage, and nothing at all for a pile of unstructured documents.

 What the evaluation showed, and the caveat that matters more than the numbers